zcash/zcash/qa/rpc-tests/cc_pytest/README.md

 Updated RPC unit-tests infrastructure for Antara smart-chain custom modules

 Using pytest as testing framework and slickrpc as rpc proxy.
-No more python2, sorry oldfags !
+No more python2 support.

 To start just set test nodes RPC credentials in `test_config.json`.
 I thought such config usage might be useful as in some manual testing plays as well as in some CI configuration tests integration.